TillerMiller/BingBot/README.md

 Pipeline
 --------

-I will be automating an email notification when there are extra points that can be acquired via the 'Notification Center'
+I will be automating an email notification when there are items worth checking in the 'Notification Center'